Wandalen/wTools/module/experimental/wca/docs/api/003_verifier.md

 ### Error Handling

 Verification produces errors for: unknown command name, missing required subject, type cast failure on subject or property value.
-All errors are wrapped in ValidationError::Verifier.
+All errors are wrapped in a single verifier error category.

 ### Compatibility Guarantees

-Verifier is a public unit struct.
-The to_program and to_command methods are the stable interface.
-VerifiedCommand fields (phrase, internal_command, args, props) are public and stable.
+Verifier is a public type with a stable validation interface.
+The verified command output type and its fields (phrase, internal flag, args, props) are public and stable.

 ### Cross-References